-The Administrator's internal audit function (AIA) derives its authority in respect of the requirements of the Company from the AR&CC.
-AIA provides objective assurance to the AR&CC and the Board that the governance processes, management of risk and systems of internal control are adequate and effective to mitigate the most significant general insurance related risks to the Company.
+The Administrator's internal audit function (AIA) provides objective assurance to the AR&CC and the Board that the governance processes, management of risk and systems of internal control are adequate and effective to mitigate the most significant risks to the Company.
 The AIA provides regular reports to the AR&CC.